Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 ### 3.3 Processing of Purchases and Activities

-#### 3.3.1 Enrollment and Unenrollment Confirmation E-mails for Internal Activities
+#### 3.3.1 Confirmation E-mails for Enrollment and Unenrollment for Internal Activities
 *Legal Ground f, informing members with regard to activities*
 While enrolling and unenrolling for internal activities by members of Inter-*Actief*, the person concerned receives a confirmation e-mail to (if required) prove to the organization that they (un)enrolled for the activity.
 For this, Inter-*Actief* uses the e-mail address of the member.

 #### 3.3.2 Enrollment Forms for Activities
 *Legal Ground a, execution of activities*
 For some activities it is necessary to collect extra information to make sure the activity runs smoothly.
-This information is only used for the execution and settlement of that activity and are removed afterwards.
+This information is only used for the execution and settlement of that activity and is removed afterwards.

 #### 3.3.3 Transfer of Personal Details to Third Parties Due to the Nature of Activities
 *Legal Ground a and b, corresponding obligations after explicit consent of person*